 With the objective of advancing “the rights and equity of women, families and communities in Australia through advocacy and empowerment, especially for those living in regional, rural and remote Australia”, the CWA is Australia’s largest women’s organisation.
 As of 2021, the national organisation claimed 17,000 members via its affiliated state bodies.
 This, presumably, does not include Western Australia, which opted out of the national body in 2001.

 The culinary activities of the CWA owe something to the traditional role of women in the family at the time the organisation was formed.
-As feminist commentator Karen Pickering writes, it’s also a useful way to raise funds for worthy causes.
+It’s also a useful way to raise funds for worthy causes.
 The CWA women also catered for all kinds of local functions.
 For Anzac day in Bungendore, where I lived for 17 years, they took over the memorial hall to put on a spread for the veterans, who had completed a march down the main street involving a diversion into each to the town’s pubs.

 Feeding the troops wasn’t a new thing.
 An RAAF serviceman wrote of the CWA in Quorn, South Australia, during World War II:

 Someone mentioned the magic word ‘tucker’, we stumbled out of those mobile sweat boxes and stood blinking, bewildered and miserable, at the sun scorched platform…Then we saw them: wonderful, smiling sunburned faces under grey hair and wearing crisp flowered aprons.
 Every one of them just like our mums and offering us fabulous food…piping hot and served, not on service issue tin plates, but on white bone china.
 Who were these angels…?

 After the war, the CWA played a key role in assembling food parcels for Britain.